-With the passage of Senate Bill 1 in the 2009 session of the Kentucky General Assembly, the Commonwealth of Kentucky is poised at the beginning of a new era in public school assessment and accountability.
-Senate Bill 1 addresses many areas – what will be tested, how subjects will be tested, when tests are given, what should comprise the public school accountability system and more.
+With the passage of Senate Bill 1 (2017) in the Kentucky General Assembly, the Commonwealth of Kentucky is poised at the beginning of a new era in public school assessment and accountability.
+Senate Bill 1 (2017) addresses many areas – what will be tested, how subjects will be tested, when tests are given, what should comprise the public school accountability system, and more.
 This effort includes four advisory groups charged with helping the Kentucky Board of Education (KBE) build a better assessment and accountability system.
 The groups are comprised of educators and citizens, legislators, testing and measurement experts and legislative staff.

 National Technical Advisory Panel on Assessment and Accountability (NTAPAA)

-The Legislative Research Commission (LRC) appoints the Education Assessment and Accountability Review Subcommittee (EAARS) that will advise KBE on the development of the assessment and accountability system and will consider the regulations promulgated.
+The Legislative Research Commission (LRC) appoints the Education Assessment and Accountability Review Subcommittee (EAARS) that advises KBE on the development of the assessment and accountability system, and will consider the regulations promulgated.

-Tthe Office of Education Accountability (OEA) is charged with advising the Legislative Research Commission and the Kentucky Board of Education on The Kentucky School Testing System .
+The Office of Education Accountability (OEA) is charged with advising the Legislative Research Commission and the Kentucky Board of Education (KBE) on the Kentucky School Testing System.
 Input and feedback from Kentucky citizens and educators on how to design a fair accountability system is both welcomed and valued.